Contracting state to the London Agreement on the application of Art. 65 EPC?

 Must a national professional representative be appointed?

-Foreign applicants whose permanent residence or seat is not in the territory of the EEA shall appoint a professional representative who is entitled to act before the HIPO.
+Unless an international treaty provides otherwise, foreign applicants whose permanent residence or seat is not in the territory of the EEA shall appoint a professional representative who is entitled to act before the HIPO.

 This professional representative does not have to be a national professional representative but must be domiciled in the EEA.